nayere6342/sep11-freedom-project/blog/entry04.md

 ## Intro:

 At the time of me writing this fourth blog entry, it's probably one of the most complex I have done so far in this freedom project.
 That's why I started tinkering with kaboom.js again.
 This code is a sample of what I'm doing right now in SEP.
 That's what I'm doing as of now.
 It might seem complex at first.
 But I got the hang of it when I started tinkering.
 So that's what I did, I started thinking in preview mode.
-And I found out that game I'm working on has a lot of things that aren't simple.
+And I found out that the game I'm working on has a lot of things that aren't simple.
 Even though I have tried to keep the code simple in the fact that I try to avoid big errors in my code.

 ## Code Presentation: